thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_4.md

     - To use clang libc++, use this link `export CPPFLAGS="-nodefaultlibs -lc++ -lc++abi -lm -lc -lgcc_s -lgcc"`.
 But might not be used?
     - with `FC=flang-new`, To solve `error: unknown argument: '-soname'` --> [see this](https://github.com/CopernicaMarketingSoftware/PHP-CPP/issues/368)
-    - may need to set `--with-ucx-libdir=`, to avoid error `address not mapped` when use UCX

 ```sh
 rm -rf build_llvm && mkdir build_llvm && cd build_llvm